ivandon15/PepFun2/README.md

 The final function is the mutation, which allows the replacement of an amino acid by a non-natural monomer (NNAA).
 For this is relevant to have a PDB file of the monomer that will be included in the structure, as well as other parameters:

+**VILLINA VERSION** drawbacks:
+- cannot deal with the NNAA once the atom ids order changed (Not following CA->->)
+- cannot deal with N-modification NNAA
+- cannot deal with thio-amide NNAA
+- not recording CONNECT info of NNAA
+- missing clashing check after mutation
+- need provide NNAA pdb file
+- cannot specify the name of output file
 ```Python
 # Path to the input structure
 pdb_file = "../auxiliar/example_structure.pdb"